What is Sepsis?

 - No one is immune.
 Sepsis can strike anyone regardless of age, race, color, or creed.

-- Despite more than 1.6 million causes a year, fewer than half Americans have heard of Sepsis.
+- Despite more than 1.6 million cases a year, just over half of Americans have heard of sepsis.

 - Sepsis kills more people in the US than breast, lung and prostate cancer combined.

 - Sepsis kills more kids in the US than cancer.